flavio1110/flavio1110.github.io/_posts/2023-03-30-embracing-my-lazyness-with-a-custom-git-cli.md

 exitIfError(err)
 ```

-I have to say that for basic operations like this one, we could be better served by executing the git cli directly like the example below.
-However, _go-git_ open several possibilities like in the support of several type of storage, such as in-memory, file system, or anything you can think of as long as you implement the [`Storer`](https://pkg.go.dev/github.com/go-git/go-git/v5/plumbing/storer){:target="\_blank"} interface.
+I have to say that for basic operations like this one, we could be better served by executing the git cli directly like in the example below.
+However, _go-git_ opens several possibilities like in the support of several type of storage, such as in-memory, file system, or anything you can think of as long as you implement the [`Storer`](https://pkg.go.dev/github.com/go-git/go-git/v5/plumbing/storer){:target="\_blank"} interface.
 At this moment I'm not using such features yet, but I'm planning to use them for some commands like `got squash` that will squash all commits of the current branch.

 ```go
 cmd := exec.Command("git", "add", "-A")
 cmd.Stdout = os.Stdout
 cmd.Stderr = os.Stdout